 Back to Architecture

-In the late 1940s a fellow by the name of James Brunot (1902-1984) saw the game and thought it had commercial possibilities.
-Brunot was a former social worker and a federal employee who was thinking about retiring.
-But he was looking for a small business that would keep him occupied in his new life.
+In the late 1940s, a fellow by the name of James Brunot (1902-1984) saw the game and thought it had commercial possibilities.
+Brunot was a federal employee and was contemplating retirement.
+But he wanted a small business that would keep him occupied in his new life.

 Brunot contacted Butts and offered to buy the rights to the game.
-Butts was eager to sell and smart enough to agree to a sale only with the provision that he would retain patent rights on each game sold.
+Butts was interested but he was smart.
+He agreed to a sale with the provision that he would retain patent rights on each game sold.

 James Brunot loved the game but also saw some places where it could be improved.
 He moved the “start” point to the center of the board (instead of the upper left corner).
 He also came up with the board color scheme that still exists today.